 Fix Module Signature Issues

 DKMS modules are generally configured at installation to work with Secure Boot.
-But if there are module signature issues, the module won’t be allowed to load.
-You can easily confirm this by temporarily disabling Secure Boot.
-Here are the steps to do so on Ubuntu:
+But sometimes modules won’t be allowed to load due to signature issues.

 - Execute the